wkoszek/me/source/blog/2017-04-09-ssh-vpn-with-sshuttle-in-3-minutes.html.md

 title: "SSH VPN on OSX with SSHuttle in 3 minutes"
 author: "Wojciech Adam Koszek"
 description: >
-  How to setup a temporary VPN from my OSX to my server.
+  How to setup a temporary SSH VPN from OSX to any server.
 maillist: >
   where I explained one of the really nice SSH VPN tools which I've found during my weekend debugging session